-The information contained in this announcement relates to the two-year courses.
-They are designed for young men who expect to go into farming or into business closely allied thereto, and who desire agricultural training of college grade but cannot devote more than two years to it.
+The information contained in this announcement relates to the twoyear courses and a one-year course in dairy manufacturing and marketing.
+The two-year courses are designed for young men who expect to go into farming or into business closely allied thereto, and who desire agricultural training of college grade, but cannot devote more than two years to it.
+The one-year course is chiefly for those who have had some experience in the dairy industry and want training for work in the manufacturing and marketing aspects of it.
 The College offers, in addition, a summer session of six weeks; a four-year course, leading to the degree of bachelor of science; and graduate courses, leading to higher degrees.
 These offerings give preparation for different kinds and different levels of agricultural vocations and call for different prerequisites for admission.
 A separate printed announcement of each of these courses is available on application to the Secretary of the College of Agriculture, Roberts Hall, Ithaca, New York.